Pollination system and hybridisation of Tabernanthe iboga: successful crossing of two forms with different fruit morphology.

 Notes on my Psychotria hybrids: I have been successful in breeding two interspecific hybrids between Psychotria carthagenensis and Psychotria viridis, which I have named Nexus and DW02 (DW is my initials and is simply a way I can keep track of hybrids).
-I initially produced the Nexus hybrid in 2007 and assumed it was going to be a one off, so I actually gave a name to the hybrid, not realising over the next 13 years that I would have 60+ (and counting) new seed grown hybrids and breeding lines of Psychotria carthagenensis x Psychotria viridis.
+I initially produced the Nexus hybrid in 2007 and assumed it was going to be a one off, so I actually gave a name to the hybrid, not realising over the next 13 years that I would have 120+ (and counting) new seed grown hybrids and breeding lines of Psychotria carthagenensis x Psychotria viridis.
 Nexus is therefore DW01.
 DW03-DW60 are generally backcrosses (though not all) between Nexus and P. viridis ‘Shipibo’ or ‘UDV’.
-I anticipate DW61-DW100+ will be crosses between the DW series or open pollinated seedlings from these.
+Hybrids DW61-DW120+ are crosses between the DW series or open pollinated seedlings from these.
 This is a long term project!

 An idea to breed the two separate but closely related species together (called an interspecific cross) came about via an obscure reference in a research paper (now lost to me) that the two were able to be hybridised.
 Since the flowers of P. viridis were so extremely small and hard to emasculate (remove anthers), I had better success using P. carthagenensis as the female (pistillate) parent and P. viridis as the staminate (male) parent.
 My initial breeding aim was to increase the cold tolerance and geographical range over which P. viridis (as an ayahuasca additive) could be grown, since P. carthagenensis was a much hardier species.
 This has been proven as Nexus is now successfully grown in many locations along the east coast of Australia and indeed around the world, in areas where P. viridis may have been very slow or struggled.

 I’ve found it extremely rewarding to breed these plants, even though each new seed grown plant can take 1-2 years from seed before it is ready to evaluate and propagate.
 I feel as though they are my children and I learn to recognise them as only a parent can.
 Each has its own unique personality and appearance.
 Some are more vigorous than others, leaf shape varies widely, as does height and habit.
-No doubt the chemical constituents also vary and we have recently funded (2023-2024) a research project with NICM at Western Sydney University, focussed on legally analysing and identifying superior alkaloid producing cultivars.
+The chemical constituents also vary and we have recently funded (2023-2024) a research project with NICM at Western Sydney University, focussed on legally analysing and identifying superior alkaloid producing cultivars.
 These plants will be available in 2024-2025.

 Well that’s it, I hope this guide will help you to look after your Chacruna plants and make them as healthy as possible!